 p5.js

-A common and simple approach to keeping time is to first set the frame rate, and then count the frames.
+A common and simple (but imperfect) approach to keeping time is to first set the frame rate, and then count the frames.
 In p5.js you can set the framerate with frameRate(fps)

 and get the current frame number from frameCount